markokr/pghashlib/README.rst

   hash result is different on little-endian machines (x86) and big-endian machines (sparc).

-64-bit output
-  Whether hash can output 64-bit result.
-If not, then `hash64_string()` simply returns 32-bit value.
+Bits
+  Maximum number of output bits that hash can output.
+  If longer result is requested, result will be zero-padded.

 Partial hashing
   Whether long string can be hashed in smaller parts, by giving last